JovKun/TOTAL_BS/UPDATES.md

 ### **v1.2** - April 17, 2023
 - Nathan finished making the pixel art, but obstacles were encountered when the image grew blurry when enlarged.
 - Jovian imported the initial character files and drew a single character to the screen
-- Nathan will re-do the pixel art at a higher resolution in an attempt to preserve the resolution when enlarged,
+- Nathan will re-do the pixel art at a higher resolution in an attempt to preserve the resolution when enlarged.
+- Jeremy is currently attempting to create a hover system for the button, and will later attempt to create a clicking system.

 ### **v1.1** - April 11, 2023
 - Jeremy is learning Processing